tenforward/cgroup-v2-doc-trans/source/cgroup-v2-ja.rst

         This interface allows reading and setting maximum utilization clamp values similar to the sched_setattr(2).
 This maximum utilization value is used to clamp the task specific maximum utilization clamp.

+  cpu.idle
+	A read-write single value file which exists on non-root cgroups.
+	The default is 0.

+	This is the cgroup analog of the per-task SCHED_IDLE sched policy.
+	Setting this value to a 1 will make the scheduling policy of the cgroup SCHED_IDLE.
+The threads inside the cgroup will retain their own relative priorities, but the cgroup itself will be treated as very low priority relative to its peers.